 I am using this post to follow-up on my previous post about How to Transform your Backyard for Cheap.
 This post will show you my top 10 projects to transform your yard into an Educational Oasis.
 Plenty more ideas than 10 but if you really want to make a transformation for your children this Summer just focus on 10 Projects!
 Trust me on this more than 10 will make you head spin and you will start to lose focus.

 I realize many families have a better yard to start with.
 It may be bigger with more grass and less overhead wires to contend with, but we have to work with what we have!
 I am tired of not spending time outside with my children because our space lacks comfort and engagement.

 Have you really looked at your backyard as an extension of your learning space?
-I know that our yard will be more diverse in activities with children ranging from newborn to age 10 with brothers and a sister.
+I know that our yard will be more diverse in activities with children ranging from 3 years to age 14 with brothers and a sister.
 Take a quick inventory of what you have, what you like, what your children like, and what you could do quickly and easily!
-We have a black lab that thinks he’s a chicken and digs himself nice cool dirt holes.
-Our backyard has some stubborn invasive species plants/bushes that need to be taken care of by my husband, dad, or brother-in-law.
+We have two dogs that dig dirt holes.
+Our backyard has some stubborn invasive species plants/bushes that need to be taken care of and some dirt areas.